mikenye/docker-readsb/README.md

 The following default ports are used by readsb and this container:

 * `8080` - readsb webapp - optional but recommended so you can look at the pretty maps and watch the planes fly around.
+For the web interface to function, you must include the command line argument `--write-json=/run/readsb`.
 * `30001` - readsb TCP raw input listen port - optional, recommended to leave unmapped unless explicitly needed
 * `30002` - readsb TCP raw output listen port - optional, recommended to leave unmapped unless explicitly needed
 * `30003` - readsb TCP BaseStation output listen port - optional, recommended to leave unmapped unless explicitly needed